-Facilitating a positive community is an integral part to achieving the goals of Housing and Residence Life.
+Facilitating a positive community is an integral part to achieving the goals of Residence Life.
 In order to create a positive community AA/RAs must develop individual relationships with each student and foster a community valuing respect for others, celebrating the differences each person brings.
 AA/RAs will facilitate community development through having meaningful individual interactions with residents, monthly meetings, and programs.

 II.
 PROBLEM SOLVING

-To achieve the goals of Housing and Residence Life, an AA/RA must approach all situations in an educational manner showing care and respect for all students.
+To achieve the goals of Residence Life, an AA/RA must approach all situations in an educational manner showing care and respect for all students.
 The AA/RA role in responding to student concerns and crises will allow staff to maintain a positive community and to build relationships with students and the community at large.
 AA/RAs are the first line of response in managing student and community concerns and will be expected to critically evaluate and determine the appropriate follow-up needed.

 III.
 ADMINISTRATIVE TASKS

-As a Housing and Residence Life staff member, AA/RAs are expected to be an integral part of the staff team and to participate in the work that supports the development of inclusive and safe communities.
+As a Residence Life staff member, AA/RAs are expected to be an integral part of the staff team and to participate in the work that supports the development of inclusive and safe communities.
 To facilitate the development of a staff team, AA/RAs must work cooperatively with all staff within the building and the department.
 Much of the work that Hall Directors, Residence Life Coordinators and Educators, and Assistant Directors do is dependent on the strong work ethic of the Resident Assistant and Apartment Assistant.
 Providing support, responding to facility concerns promptly, and completing necessary paperwork are some of the ways an AA/RA can be a good team member.